pereznetworks/My-Random-Quotes-Web-App/README.md

   - The "My Random Quotes" Web App is simple.
     - It's just css styling and some javascript.
 But in this simplicity is the beauty.

   - I am proud to say, that is one those web apps that provides users with a beautiful, simple user experience.

+  - The challenge will be to maintain this simplicity as more features and functionality are added.

 ## Future Release Plans